salyu9/Untitled.ConfigDataBuilder/README.md

 - `separator:<separator>`

-    Specify the separator used for vector/color/array/dictionary types.
-Default separator is ','.
+    Specify the separators used for vector/color/array/dictionary or custom multi-segment types.

 - `ignore-empty`